 There are only a few steps because there is only 1 change for the train route from Amsterdam to Bordeaux.
 Unfortunately, there is no direct train from Amsterdam to Bordeaux, but it is a fairly easy and straightforward train ride.

 We’ll begin in the Netherlands.
 You’ll have to find a way to reach Paris.
-The easiest and fastest option is the Thalys train from Amsterdam (formally known as the Thalys train to Paris).
+The easiest and fastest option is the Eurostar train from Amsterdam (formally known as the Thalys train to Paris).

-The Thalys train also stops at Amsterdam Schiphol Airport (NL), Rotterdam Station (NL), Antwerp Station, and Brussels Midi (BE) before you’ll arrive at Paris Nord in France.
+The Eurostar train also stops at Amsterdam Schiphol Airport (NL), Rotterdam Station (NL), Antwerp Station, and Brussels Midi (BE) before you arrive at Paris Nord in France.

-From Amsterdam, it takes 3 hours and 18 minutes to reach Paris by Thalys train.
+From Amsterdam, it takes 3 hours and 18 minutes to reach Paris by Eurostar train.

 Paris Nord to Paris Montparnasse

-Once you’ll arrive in Paris, you need to change trains.
-You’ll change from the Thalys train at Paris Nord station to one of France’s high-speed TGV trains that leave from Paris Montparnasse station.
+Once you arrive in Paris, you need to change trains.
+You’ll change from the Eurostar train at Paris Nord station to one of France’s high-speed TGV trains that leave from Paris Montparnasse station.